This exciting former seaport melds a wealth of arts and history. A day in Bristol is a day well spent

 Today, Bristol is a thriving mid-sized city of 440,000.
 Its maritime importance and national influence fled to Liverpool, Manchester, Southampton and elsewhere during the industrialization of the 1800s.
 With modern shipping requirements, the port moved down river to Avonmouth.

-Bristol and its harbor’s rich heritage remains, however, and its bustling old city center display a colorful tapestry blending a proud history and the best of contemporary urban life.
+Bristol and its harbor’s rich heritage remains, however, and its bustling old city center displays a colorful tapestry blending a proud history and the best of contemporary urban life.

 Unjust though it may be, as a visitor destination, Bristol has long been lost in the shadow of its smaller, more famous neighbor, Bath.
 A day well-spent in Bristol, however, will make any of our savvy readers wonder why they ever passed it by.